 The alternative for

-.
-This is often faster and avoids the lots of old crap in/tmp
+/tmpis to have lots of swap and MFS for/tmp.
+This is often faster and avoids the lots of old crap in/tmpproblem.

 Matt Dillon responded to a question from David Cuthbert about partition letters; as part of that, he recommended this sort of partion layout: